 Can I use a CD ladder for my emergency fund?

 A lot of people create a CD ladder emergency fund because they don’t want it to lose value while it’s sitting in a bank account.
 Other reasons for opening a CD ladder include saving for a down payment on a mortgage or a new car.
 In general, if you have a huge stash of money that you can’t invest in the stock market, a CD ladder may be an appropriate place to store it.

 Interest rates for CDs vary based on the term.
 A CD with a six-month term will have a lower interest rate than a five-year one.

 Will I owe taxes on my CD interest?

 Interest earned on a CD will be reported to you through a 1099-INT form, which you’ll have to claim on your taxes.
 You only receive one of these forms when the CD matures and the interest hits your account.

 There is no way to avoid paying taxes on interest earned from your CD, so just be prepared when tax time comes around.
 If you end up owing more than you expect, you can adjust the withholding on your W4 so as not to have a huge bill come April.

 Luckily, unless you earn hundreds or thousands in interest from your CD ladder, you probably won’t notice a huge difference on your taxes because of the CD ladder.
-If you’re somehow worried about the state of your taxes with a CD ladder, you can consult an accountant or CPA to get more specific advice.
+If you’re somehow worried about the state of your taxes with a CD ladder, you can consult a CPA to get more specific advice.